KineBody Pro

 Overview

-First of all, the Android system dictates that files must be saved within a special section of your device's internal storage, located as follows:
+The Android operating system dictates that files generated by KineBody Pro must be saved within a special folder, deep in your device's internal storage, located as follows:

 where * = ‘Main storage’, 'Internal', ‘Internal storage’, '/storage/emulated/0', or the name of your device, depending on your file manager.

-Access to this location is highly restricted: the only apps that can read or write those files are KineBody Pro, and some 'file manager' apps.
+Access to this 'deep folder' is highly restricted: the only apps that can access those files are KineBody Pro, and some 'file manager' apps.

-One of the most important things to understand about this folder is that the files are retained only as long as the KineBody Pro App is installed.
+Another important limitation imposed by the Android system is that the files in the /KineBody folder are retained only as long as the KineBody Pro App is installed.
 If you uninstall the KineBody Pro app, all of the files saved to the /KineBody folder will be deleted!
 So, you should backup those files to some other location, if you plan to use them in the future.